jltk/startpages/README.md

 My browser startpages.
 CSS and JS are all included in one HTML file each.

-Google fonts need to be uncommented to be used.
+Google fonts are commented out by default.

 ### Startpage Too Simple